-With aftermarket TPMS, drivers can improve vehicle safety, fuel economy and more.
+With the best aftermarket TPMS, drivers can improve vehicle safety and increase fuel economy and tire durability.

 At the risk of beating a dead horse, we believe it is important to remind members of our community that maintaining tire pressure is incredibly important.
 Not only will it reduce your risk of serious accidents (as severely underinflated tires can lead to blowouts), but it will save you money on tires (by reducing wear and tear) and gas (by improving your fuel economy).
 And better MPG means fewer emissions, which is better for public health and the environment.
 Indeed, Driving2Save was founded after Brian realized how costly it was to drive on an underinflated tire that his factory-installed TPMS did not warn him about until it was too late.

 We have a longstanding and deeply personal interest in whether aftermarket TPMS works, especially easily-installed systems that integrate with your smartphone.
 There are several of these systems on the market today.
 We tested the leading ones, and the good news is that they all worked well.
 The better news is that we had two clear favorites that represent value for consumers – one for those who just want to ensure proper tire pressure, and one for those interested in upgrading their entire driving experience.